jrpereirajr/iris-fhir-analytics/doc/fhir-inconsistencies.md

 	AND $LISTLENGTH(code) > 2
   ```

-  Finally, I setup a dashboard where these information is diplayed.
+  Finally, I setup a dashboard where this information is diplayed.
 Note that two inconsistence issue was detected - one for each of them.

   <img src="https://raw.githubusercontent.com/jrpereirajr/iris-fhir-analytics/master/img/chrome_ncTSj4WZrg"></img>

-  You can acess this dashboard by these links:
+  You can access this dashboard by these links:

   ```
   http://localhost:32783/csp/healthshare/fhirserver/_DeepSee.UserPortal.DashboardViewer.zen?DASHBOARD=User/Inconsistencies.dashboard